AIU-SoftWave/AIU-Trips-And-Events/Docs/Pm_2/index.md

 **Constraints:**
 - Fixed 3-month timeline
-- Team of 5 developers
+- Team of 5 members
 - Must be production-ready by end of semester

 ---